mjwestgate/revtools_website/user_manual/6_screening_with_topic_models.md

 <img src="/assets/screenshots/screen_topics_data_tab_full.png" width="200"/>

 <b>Show one point per</b> allows you to select what will be displayed by <code>screen_topics</code>.
-By default this is 'label', which is simply a unique index for each entry in the dataset, usually corresponding to a single bibliographic entry (i.e. an article or book).
-However, you can use this option to plot other interesting information.
+By default this is 'label', which is simply an index giving a unique value for each entry in the dataset, usually corresponding to a single book or article However, you can use this option to plot other interesting information.
 If, for example, you'd like each point to represent one journal, or one year, then you set that here.

 <b>Select included variables</b> shows you a series of checkboxes that correspond to the columns of the underlying <code>data.frame</code>.
 Selecting a checkbox means that the text in that column will be passed to the the topic model.
 If you want to run the topic model only on titles, for example, then select 'titles' here; whereas if you'd like to include titles, abstracts and keywords you can select all three.